BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - set of goods consists of freedom from pain
 - Aristotelian - life in accordance with human nature

+### Properties of Happiness

+- Comprehensive - includes all non-instrumental Goods
+- Composite - includes more than 1 non-instrumental Good

 ## Virtues, being moral and happiness

 Eudamonism - we have reason to value virtue and virtuous action as non-instrumentally good if and only if we regard them as a part of happiness.